julianmendez/tabula/README.md

 * `List_String`: list of space-separated words
 * `List_URI`: list of space-separated URIs

 With this format it is possible to define one or many composite *types*.
 Each type is defined by its *fields*.
-The *instances* of each type are declared just after the type definition.
+The *instances* of each type are listed just after the type definition.
 The name of a type or field can be any *identifier*.
 A identifier is a word that is not any of the reserved words: `type`, `def`, `new`, `id`.
 Instances can be identified by the field `id`.